Good afternoon :)

 Debt ETFs are exchange-traded funds that invest in fixed-income instruments such as government bonds, PSU bonds, corporate bonds, and money market securities.
 They track a specific bond or debt index and trade on stock exchanges like regular shares, with prices reflecting movements in the underlying debt market.

-2. What are ETF bonds in India?
+2. What are ETF bons in India?

 Bond ETFs in India, also known as bond ETF in India products, are debt exchange-traded funds that invest in fixed-income instruments such as government bonds, PSU bonds, corporate bonds, and money market securities.